allr/tracer/queries/README.md

 This directory contains a few SQL files that create sample views which summarize the information gathered in the database.
-They are automatically applied by the tracer.sh script after each run.
+They are automatically applied by the tracer.pl script after each run.
 Some of the views are visualized by the demonstration plot script "plotall.sh" in the scripts subdirectory of traceR.